What is Rectal Cancer?

 As a result, cancer is more common in certain risk groups.
 Age, genetic factors, lifestyle and bowel health are effective in determining these groups.
 Regular screenings, a healthy diet and avoiding risk factors are of great importance for early diagnosis.

-The Process After Rectal Cancer Treatment?
+What is the Process After Rectal Cancer Treatment?

 Recovery after cancer treatment is completed is as important as the treatment itself.
 For patients who have undergone surgery, chemotherapy or radiotherapy, the speed of recovery can vary from person to person.
 This period requires both physical and emotional attention.
 The aim of treatment is not only to eliminate the tumor, but also to maintain the patient's quality of life.